anhnguyendepocen/functional-programming-in-R/02_pure_functional_programming.md

 df$table
 ```

-We can now exploit this depth-first-numbering to write a version of `node_depth` that only searches in the sub-tree where a node is actually found.
+We can now use this depth-first-numbering to write a version of `node_depth` that only searches in the sub-tree where a node is actually found.
 We use a helper function for checking if a depth-first-number is in a node's range:

 ```{r}
 in_df_range <- function(i, df_range)